nparsley/repository-2/README.md

 <img src='places-displayzoom.PNG'>

 * Each name of a place listed on the landing page is a link that will direct the user to a new page showing the location, photos, comments, and description of place.
-* If the address provided is accurate, then a google map will be displayed with the location pinned
+* If the address provided is accurate, then a google map will be displayed with the location pinned.

 # USERS